What to do if…

 Lessons at the Academy start at 8:40am promptly.
 Please help us develop good habits of punctuality so that loss of learning time is kept to a minimum.

-All medication MUST be left in the care of the Apollo or Minerva office and not carried around within school.
+All medication MUST be left in the care of their respective college admin offices and not carried around within school.
 All medicines must be labelled with your child’s name by the issuing pharmacy.

 Under the ‘Health and Safety at Work Act’ we are not allowed to provide medicines for headaches or other minor ailments.
 Should your child need this type of medication through the Academy day, it can be brought into the Academy, labelled clearly with the child’s name on and left in Reception.
 If you have any questions please contact your relevant admin office.